Key takeaways

 Payroll

-Handle personal data with DPDP grade care, restrict access, encrypt payslips at rest and in transit, log access to payroll records.
+Handle personal data with DPDP grade care.
+Payroll records contain employee PII and qualify as personal data under the Act.
+Restrict access.
+Encrypt payslips at rest and in transit.
+Log every access event to payroll records.

 ROC and MCA